Madhumala Chattopadhyay: Contact with the Sentinelese

-On February 21 of the same year, a larger team came back to another successful contact with the tribe.
+On 21 February of the same year, a larger team came back to another successful contact with the tribe.
 Some Sentinelese saw them approach and went over, unarmed, to meet the team.
 The Sentinelese party boarded the AnSI ship and took coconuts.
 Reflecting on her work with the Sentinelese, Chattopadhyay said, "You feel that you are there to study, but actually, they are the ones who study you.
 You are foreign in their lands."
+She also observed, "Never ever in my six years of doing research alone with the tribes of Andamans did any man ever misbehave with me.
+The tribes might be primitive in their technological achievements, but socially they are far ahead of us."

 The Indian government later banned any more expeditions, citing the possibility of the tribe contracting disease due to frequent visits by outsiders.

 In an interview with National Geographic decades later, Chattopadhyay discouraged further attempts to contact the Sentinelese.
 She said, "The tribes have been living on the islands for centuries without any problem.
 Their troubles started after they came into contact with outsiders...The tribes of the islands do not need outsiders to protect them, what they need is to be left alone."
 She also argued that the people of the Andaman Islands suffered greatly during the British occupation, and that Indians should not make the same mistake and try to assimilate the Sentinelese into the larger world.